Sumner-lab/NCBI_Genome_GFF_upload/README.md

 1a.
 Create a Bioproject for your Genome and annotation: https://submit.ncbi.nlm.nih.gov/subs/bioproject/
 - Make sure to say publish at latest year possible.
 You need to click on year and choose 2026 or beyond, further possible.
 - For these steps, you need to have information about the species, isolate and grant info.
+- At biosample page, skip this and continue, we add the bisample after.

 1b.
 Then create a Biosample for the genome indivudal or pool that constituted the materiel the genome was made with. https://submit.ncbi.nlm.nih.gov/subs/biosample

-1c.
+- For this we need information about the exact sample that was used to make the genome.
+E.g was it a haploid male, etc.

+2a.
 Download `table2asn` executable from NCBI : https://ftp.ncbi.nlm.nih.gov/asn1-converters/by_program/table2asn.
 For me this didn't work with the mac one, so I used the linux one and did it through myriad.
 Which includes:

-2. Filling in the NCBI Genbank submission form: https://submit.ncbi.nlm.nih.gov/genbank/template/submission/
+2b.
+Filling in the NCBI Genbank submission form: https://submit.ncbi.nlm.nih.gov/genbank/template/submission/

 3. Getting your genome fasta file in the correct format: https://www.ncbi.nlm.nih.gov/genbank/table2asn/#fsa